 One night after dinner, the night manager of the hotel stopped us and said we had a message from the Air Force guys.
 They left a note but he couldn’t find it.
 But he told us he thought we had to send two guys in the morning to the airport to pick someone up.

-We didn’t need to pick anyone up, the guys needed a couple of jumpmasters because the Air National Guard pilots didn’t trust host nation jumpmasters and wanted an SF guy on each bird since it would a jumpmaster release instead of CARP (Computed Air Release Point) which the CCTs used.
+We didn’t need to pick anyone up, the guys needed a couple of jumpmasters because the Air National Guard pilots didn’t trust host nation jumpmasters and wanted an SF guy on each bird since it would be a jumpmaster release instead of CARP (Computed Air Release Point) which the CCTs used.

-The Air Force 0-6 from the WV ANG was a great guy.
-“Can I jumpmaster dressed like this” I asked?
-I was clad in stonewashed jeans (hey it was the 90s), cowboy boots and a black leather jacket.
-“I don’t know, can you?” he said with a grin.
+The Air Force colonel from the West Virginia ANG approached.
+“Can I jumpmaster dressed like this?”
+I asked him.
+I was clad in stonewashed jeans (hey, it was the 90s), cowboy boots, and a black leather jacket.
+“I don’t know, can you?” he replied with a grin.
 “Son, I don’t care if you do it in a jockstrap, as long as we’re safe and if any of those Paraguayan kids freeze, we do not throw him out, we bring him back in.
 I don’t want any towed jumpers today.”
 He was a great guy.

-The CCT guys are all laughing their ass off, and I soon found out why.
-They produced the biggest, ugliest puke-colored gold metallic flecked painted motorcycle helmet.
-It looked like they got it from the bad guys in the old a-ha video “Take on Me”.
-To top it off, it would fit over a beach ball.
-It came down to my eyes.
-Shaking my head, I said, “I can’t wear this…”A resourceful CCT guy produced a few cravats which we stuffed in there so it could be cinched down and was actually almost comfortable.
+The CCT guys were all laughing their ass off, and I soon found out why.
+They produced the biggest, ugliest puke-colored, gold metallic flecked, painted motorcycle helmet.
+It looked like they got it from the bad guys in the old A-ha video for “Take on Me.”
+The helmet could fit over a beach ball; it came down to my eyes.
+Shaking my head, I said, “I can’t wear this…”A resourceful CCT guy produced a few cravats which we stuffed in there so it could be cinched down until it was almost comfortable.

 “Hey Chief, you looked ridiculous,” the general said.
-UGH.
-Indeed.